aurora-opensource/au/docs/discussion/implementation/applying_magnitudes.md

 # Applying Magnitudes

-Every unit conversion factor is a positive real number.
+Every unit conversion factor is a [_magnitude_](../../reference/magnitude.md) --- a positive real number.
 When we apply it to a value, conceptually, we're just multiplying the value by that number.
 However, that doesn't mean that multiplying by a number is the best _implementation_!
 Consider these examples.

 - **Factor: $\frac{5}{8}$; value: `12` (type: `int`).**
     - Computationally, we don't want to leave the integral domain.
 But of course, $\frac{5}{8}$